Five Myths About Summer & Learning

 While summer school may have at one time been reserved for those students needing extra help, that is no longer the case.
 From Calgary to Chicago, reports are showing that summer school attendance is on the rise, and it’s not because students are performing poorly throughout the school year.
 Students looking to get ahead, to tackle extra credits, and get a competitive advantage by signing themselves up for summer school.

 New Trend Alert!
 With education becoming increasingly competitive, and increasingly global, summer is the perfect time for students to pull ahead.
 Without having to balance the workload of the regular school year, students can make impressive academic gains and reduce school- year stress.
-We foresee a rise in summer school popularity.
-It’s time to get over summer school misconceptions and get ahead.
+Summer school as an enrichment opportunity has been gaining ground for students looking for a competitive edge.

-Myth 5: Summer will makes students refreshed and ready to learn in the fall.
+Myth 5: Summer will make students refreshed and ready to learn in the fall.